 Support for activity providers and health professionals

-For more information on these resources, email parkinsonsactive@parkinsons.
+To join the network or get more information on these resources, email parkinsonsactive@parkinsons.

 Be part of a UK network of experts and practitioners supporting people with Parkinson's to exercise.
+The network hosts monthly online webinars.

 Parkinson's UK in Scotland